-Keywords: [Breast cancer, Risk factor, Survey, Oran University Hospital}
+Keywords: Breast cancer, Risk factor, Survey, Oran University Hospital, Algeria}

 INTRODUCTION

 Breast cancer is defined as the formation of a cancerous tumor from the tissues that make up the breast.
-This malignant neoplasm, which spreads insidiously within breast tissue, remains formidable due to its often unpredictable progression.
+This malignant neoplasm, which spreads insidiously within breast tissue, remains formidable due to its unpredictable progression.
 Over the past few decades, there has been an alarming increase in cases, with a marked upward trend over the last thirty years (Manulla et al., 2013).
 It is one of the most common conditions among women in Algeria.
 Beyond its dramatic nature and its heavy impact on those affected, it raises a real difficulty in terms of diagnosis and treatment (Allioua et Dellal, 2014).

 In Algeria, advances in health programs have reduced infectious diseases, leading to an increase in life expectancy.
 However, cancer has become a public health priority, with approximately 40,000 new cases and over 25,000 deaths annually.
 Breast cancer, previously the third most common cancer among women, has become the most frequent cancer in women since 1994.
 It constitutes a medical emergency because it is often diagnosed late, which significantly reduces the chances of survival (Difi, 2017).
+Need some more recent references.
+Also need some more references on risk factors locally as well as worldwide.

-This study therefore aims to:
+This study therefore aimed to:

- characterize patients and identify potential links between these factors and access to care, in order to better understand disparities in medical care.
+ characterize patients and identify potential links between risk factors and access to care, in order to better understand disparities in medical care.

  Study lifestyle habits and associated risk factors